By: Nick Janco, NFI Certified Master Hearth Professional

 The exact heating range and output will depend on the design of the patio heater, the wind conditions, and the temperature outside.

-The cost of propane gas is measured in price per gallon.
-The average portable propane patio heater houses a 20lb propane tank or about 4.7 gallons of fuel.
+The cost of Propane gas is measured in price per gallon.
+The average portable Propane patio heater, like this model from Bromic, can house a 20-lb.
+Propane tank (about 4.7 gallons of fuel).

 There are two main types of ignitions for gas patio heaters — manual ignitions and automatic ignitions.